Our Trustees & Governance

 Formal Board Meetings

-These take place bi-monthly at the offices of SEWREC (dates are set in advance and alternate between Mondays and Tuesdays to ensure that people will other commitments can still attend frequently).
+These take place bi-monthly at the offices of SEWREC (dates are set in advance and alternate between Mondays and Tuesdays to ensure that people with other commitments can still attend frequently).

 The largest of our projects always have a steering group made up of managers and stakeholders and are always chaired by a board member.